systemd/systemd/docs/CGROUP_DELEGATION.md

 available controller hierarchies.
 E.g. if we talk about the cgroup `/foo/bar/` then we actually mean `/sys/fs/cgroup/cpu/foo/bar/` as well as `/sys/fs/cgroup/memory/foo/bar/`, `/sys/fs/cgroup/pids/foo/bar/`, and so on.
-Note that in cgroupsv2 the controller hierarchies aren't orthogonal, hence thinking about them as orthogonal won't help you in the long run anyway.
+Note that in cgroup v2 the controller hierarchies aren't orthogonal, hence thinking about them as orthogonal won't help you in the long run anyway.

 If you wonder how to detect which of these three modes is currently used, use